mikewongtkd/freescoretkd/trunk/docs/design.md

 #### Back-end Architecture

 Plain text files with a ramdisk cache.
 This could be improved by using a filesystem with triggers on write, or some form of `fswatch`.

+#### Software Engineering

+##### Documentation

+We use the following toolchain for documentation:

+- MoU for simple documentation using Markdown
+- JSDoc for JavaScript documentation
+  - Node.js (JSDoc dependency)
+- Perl POD for Perl module documentation